Hi, I'm Julia - Welcome to My Kitchen!

 My Food Philosophy

-The recipes I share on my website are real meals that I prepare for myself, my family, and friends.
+- Real Meals from My Kitchen: The recipes I share on my website are real meals that I cook for myself, my family, and friends.
 They reflect my eating habits and my philosophy of incorporating a wide variety of ingredients.
 I focus on using whole foods and seasonal ingredients, ensuring that my meals are well-balanced with protein, vegetables, fiber, complex carbohydrates, and healthy fats.

 - Protein-Rich and Fiber-Rich Recipes.
 I prioritize protein-rich dinners, typically featuring one of my favorite proteins such as chicken, beef, salmon, shrimp, scallops, or lamb, accompanied by cooked or fresh vegetables and fruits.
 My meals are simple, flavorful, and nutritious.
 I often serve these dinners with complex carbohydrates that are high in fiber, including a variety of vegetables like asparagus, broccoli, bell peppers, leafy greens, Brussels sprouts, and many others.
 Some of my favorite complex carbs include sweet potatoes, butternut squash, spaghetti squash, beans, wild rice, quinoa, and fiber-rich fruits and vegetables.